-Real-time monitors placed on a vehicle measure air quality along predetermined driving routes through the neighborhoods.
+Real-time monitoring: Real-time monitors placed on a vehicle measure air quality along predetermined driving routes through the neighborhoods.
 This information is combined with the fixed-site data from the passive samplers to generate high-resolution maps for air quality.